 Figure 5.
+Rear view of Model 5150 showing MCU board configuration switches

+RS-485 Address

-Rear view showing MCU and FPGA board configuration DIP switches RS-485 Address A data bus address must be configured for applications that implement remote control of Model 5150 functions.
+A data bus address must be configured for applications that implement remote control of Model 5150 functions.
 While up to 16 Model 5100-Series modules can "share" the RS-485 data bus, each module must have a unique address.
 Selecting the device's address involves setting four configuration switches on the MCU board.
 The switches are a "piano key" type with their up position being defined as off and their down position defined as on.